List of Liberty ships (A): Anne Hutchinson

 was built by Oregon Ship Building Corporation.
 Her keel was laid on 23 April 1942.
 She was launched on 31 May and delivered on 16 June. built for the WSA, she was operated under the management of Sudden & Christensen.
 She was torpedoed, shelled and damaged in the Indian Ocean off the coast of the Union of South Africa by on 26 October 1942.
-She was taken in tow, but was split in two by explosive charges as the tug had insufficint power to tow her.
+She was taken in tow, but was split in two by explosive charges as the tug had insufficient power to tow her.
 The stern section sank.
 The bow section was towed in to Port Elizabeth.
 Presumed scrapped.

 Annie Oakley

 was built by California Shipbuilding Corporation.
 Her keel was laid on 21 August 1943.
 She was launched on 12 September and delivered as Samida on 25 September.
 To MoWT, operated under the management of Peninsular and Oriental Steam Navigation Company.
-Torpedoed and sunk in the English Channel 3 nmi off Dungeness by a midget submarine on 9 April 1943 whilst on a voyage from Barry to Antwerp, Belgium.
+Torpedoed and sunk in the English Channel 3 nmi off Dungeness by a midget submarine on 9 April 1945 whilst on a voyage from Barry to Antwerp, Belgium.
 The wreck was subsequently dispersed by explosives.